 The boots are wonderful.
 I cannot say enough about the comfort of these.
 They are sportier and more supportive than your average paddock boot (which has been a godsend for my constantly injured foot) and are great for walking around in all day.
 They are heavier than normal, which might bother some riders.
 They’re also just a bit bulkier and might require wider stirrups if you tend to ride with stirrups on the narrow end for your foot width.
 They are wonderful to ride in and give a close contact feel on the calf and plenty of flexibility.
 The zipper and Velcro has held up nicely, as has the outer sole.
 The only wear is mostly cosmetic (fading of the paint on the zipper and rubbing off of the reflective strip on the back of the ankle).

-The part I love most about these boots is the rubber back and spur rest.
-There is absolutely no spur wear on these boots after over a year of almost daily use.
+I love the rubber back and spur rest.
+There is no spur wear on these boots after over a year of almost daily use.
 This was a very intelligent design and has helped keep the integrity of the boot.
-I did replace the insole after 1 year of use, but that’s a cheap fix.
+I did replace the foot insert after 1 year of use, but that’s a cheap fix.

 I love these half chaps and boots and my only regret is that I didn’t buy another pair of boots.
-It appears they have been discontinued, which is terribly sad.
+They have been discontinued, which is terribly sad.
 This was a very clever design and I enjoy wearing mine for every day riding and training.
 If you can get your hands on a pair, I highly recommend them.